ufo5260987423/scheme-langserver/README.md

 This project is still in early development, so you may run into rough edges with any of the features.
 The following list shows the status of various features.

 ## Features
-1. Top-level identifiers binding completion.
+1. Top-level and local identifiers binding completion.
-2. Local identifiers binding completion.
+2. Goto definition.
 3. Compatible with package manager: Akku.

 ## TODOs